SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 }
 ```

-The biggest change here is that we've set the [`Mode`][Mode_2] to [`ParsingMode.LongShort`][].
-This is an
+The biggest change here is that we've set the [`Mode`][Mode_2] property to
-alternative set of parsing rules, where every argument can have a long name, using the `--` prefix
+[`ParsingMode.LongShort`][].
+This is an alternative set of parsing rules, where every argument can
+have two separate names: a long name, using the `--` prefix by default, and a single-character short
+name using the `-` prefix (and `/` on Windows).

+When using long/short mode, all arguments have long names by default, but you'll need to indicate
+which arguments have short names.
+We've done that here with the `MaxLines` and `Inverted`
-by default, and a single-character short name using the `-` prefix.
+properties, by specifying `IsShort = true`.
+This gives them a short name using the first character

-We've changed the arguments as well, to give both "MaxLines" and "Inverted" short names, which will
-be derived using the first character of their long names.
-You can also specify a custom short name
+of their long name, so `-m` and `-i` in this case.
+You can also specify a custom short name using the
-using the [`CommandLineArgumentAttribute.ShortName`][] property.
-Arguments always have a long name by
+[`CommandLineArgumentAttribute.ShortName`][] property.

-default, which can be disabled with the [`CommandLineArgumentAttribute.IsLong`][] property (they must
-have either a short or a long name).
+If you want an argument to only have a short name, you can disable the long name using the
+[`CommandLineArgumentAttribute.IsLong`][] property.

+The second option we set is the [`ParseOptionsAttribute.CaseSensitive`][] property, which means that our
+argument names are now case sensitive.
+That means the user will have to use the correct case when
+supplying an argument name, and you can have argument names that differ only by case if you want.

-We've also applied a name transformation to the argument names and value descriptions.
-In this case,
+Lastly, we've applied a name transformation to the argument names and value descriptions.
+In this
-they'll be transformed to "dash-case" (lower case, with a dash between every word).
-This saves you
+case, they'll be transformed to "dash-case" (lower case, with a dash between every word).
+This saves
-from having to give every argument a custom name if you want to use a different naming style.
+you from having to give every argument a custom name if you want to use a different naming style.

+With all these changes, the `MaxLines` property now creates an argument with the long name
+`--max-lines`, and the short name `-m`.
+We also have an argument with the long name `--inverted`,
+and the short name `-i`.
+Finally, `--path` only has a long name, and is still positional.
+All of
+these names are now case sensitive.

 > Name transformations don't apply to names or value descriptions that are explicitly specified, so
 > we had to change "number" and "max" manually to match.